jundalisay/superblist/content/en/research/montesquieu/spirit-of-the-laws/book-23/chapter-20.md

 The law of Augustus had many obstacles. ; and thirty-four years∥∥ after it had been made, the Roman knights insisted on its being abolished.

 He placed on one side such as were married, and on the other side those who were not=  these last appeared by far the greatest number; upon which the citizens were astonished and confounded.

-Augustus, with the gravity of the ancient censors, spoke to them=
+Augustus, with the gravity of the ancient censors, spoke to them:

-{{< q a="smith" >}}
+{{< q a="Augustus" >}}
 Sickness and war snatch away so many citizens.
-What will happen without marriages? <!-- the city does not consist of houses, of porticos, of public places, but of inhabitants.
-You do not see men, like those mentioned in Fable, starting out of the earth to take care of your affairs. --> Your celibacy is not owing to the desire of living alone=  for none of you eats or sleeps by himself.
+What will happen without marriages?
+Your celibacy is not owing to the desire of living alone=  for none of you eats or sleeps by himself.
 You only seek to enjoy your irregularities undisturbed.

 Do you cite the example of the Vestal Virgins?
 If you preserve not the laws of chastity, you should be punished like them.
 You are equally bad citizens, whether your example has an influence on the rest of the world, or whether it be disregarded.
 My only view is the perpetuity of the republic.

 I have increased the penalties of those who have disobeyed; and with respect to rewards, they are such, as I do not know whether virtue has ever received greater.
 For less will 1,000 men expose life itself; and yet will not these engage you to take a wife, and provide for children?
 {{< /q >}}